 Garden bloggers and websites talk about a variety of ways to create the most show-stopping garden.
 One common idea that is mentioned is companion planting.
 This method is usually used in vegetable gardens but can also be used in flower gardens.

-Companion planting flowers is a great way to improve your garden.
-This method accentuates colors, provides nutrients, and deters pests.
+Companion planting combinations of flowers is a great way to improve your garden.
+This method accentuates colors, provides nutrients, and repel pests.
 Flowers that contrast in shape, texture, and color can add unexpected, breathtaking depth.
-Pollinating insects are attracted to some flowers, while destructive pests are repelled by others.
+Beneficial insects like pollinating insects are attracted to some flowers, while destructive pests are repelled by others.

 Flowers that create cooperation with other flowers should be the focus of companion gardens.
 You should also consider the conditions needed for each type of flower to grow.
 The process of companion gardening does have a learning curve.
 This article will provide you with a list of flowers that pair well together and help you start the process.